EshamAaqib/WSO2-LT_OpenLDAP/README.md

 ```
 ###### You can use ```slappasswd -h {SSHA}``` to generate a hashed password for the admin account.
 Default Admin password is 123 and its in clear text at the bottom of the slapd.conf file

-### 1.4) Now as we have completed all the step lets create the suffix "dc=ltacademy,dc=com".
+### 1.4) Now as we have completed all the steps lets create the suffix "dc=ltacademy,dc=com".
 To do so use the file "Suffix.ldif" provided in the "LDIF_Files" folder

 ```
 sudo ldapadd -D "cn=admin,dc=ltacademy,dc=com" -h 127.0.0.1  -W -x -f suffix.ldif